twaclaw/cowtracker_app/README.md

 Our cows enjoy gorgeous views and roam around freely at 3300 m.a.s.l in the Colombian Andes.
 The freedom and meditative scenery in the evergreen mountains comes at a price; the location is remote, and accessing it is difficult.

 We care a great deal about our cows and want to make sure they are always safe and sound.
 That is why we decided to implement a tracking solution.
 On the one hand, we want to find them when they venture into the forest.
-On the other hand, we want to establish when a cow is not moving and requires assistance.
+On the other hand, we want to know when a cow is not moving and requires assistance.

 <!-- <img src="images/pangote-2.png" width="800">  -->
 <!-- </p> -->